lshpaner/eda_toolkit/paper.md

 # Outlier and anomaly detection support

-The library includes functions to identify and visualize outliers based on distributional thresholds or robust statistics.
+The toolkit includes functions to identify outliers based on distributional thresholds or robust statistics.
 This helps detect data quality issues early, understanding variable spreads, and guiding preprocessing decisions.

-When we examine the age distribution using the `kde_distributions()`, the distribution of the age variable is visibly right-skewed, with the kernel density estimate (KDE) curve exhibiting a longer tail on the upper end of the age spectrum.
-This indicates that the dataset contains a larger proportion of individuals in the younger to middle-aged range, while older individuals are less frequent.
-The mean age, represented by a blue dashed line, is slightly greater than the median (black dashed line), further confirming the right-skewed nature of the data.
-Most of the data fall within the $\pm$ 1 standard deviation interval (purple dashed lines), which ranges approximately from 25 to 55 years.
-The $\pm$ 2 and $\pm$ 3 standard deviation bands (green and gray lines, respectively) extend out to include nearly the full age range, but observations beyond 70 or below 10 are uncommon.
-The presence of skewness and a small number of extreme values justifies the use of a Box-Cox transformation, which was applied in subsequent analysis to normalize the distribution and support downstream modeling assumptions.
+Using `kde_distributions()`, the age distribution is visibly right-skewed, with the KDE curve showing a longer upper tail.
+Most individuals are younger to middle-aged, while older ages are less common.
+The mean (blue dashed) slightly exceeds the median (black dashed), reinforcing the skew.
+Most values fall within ±1 standard deviation (purple dashed, ~25–55 years). ±2 and ±3 SD bands (green, gray) span nearly the full range, though ages over 70 or under 10 are rare.
+This skewness and the few extreme values justify applying a Box-Cox transformation to improve normality for modeling.

 Figure 2: Distribution of Age